SalesforceCommerceCloud/b2c-crm-sync/README.md

 ### Salesforce Customer 360 Platform Configuration Instructions

-#### Assign the B2C Integration Tools Permission Set to the Administrator
-b2c-crm-sync leverages a permission-set to provide application access to a user.
-You can use this permission-set to assign the application to other users -- and customize it to align with your security priorities.

-1. Enter Setup (if it is not already opened).

-2. In the quick-find, search for Permission Sets.
-Once located, select the Permission Sets setup option from the filtered setup menu.

-3. Open the **B2C Integration Tools** permission-set.
-From its detail page, select the button labeled "Manage Assignments".

-4. From the assignment listing, please select the button labeled 'Add Assignment'.

-5. Assign the **B2C Integration Tools** permission-set to the Scratch Org Administrator (typically a user with the first and lastName of 'User').

-6. Save your changes by clicking on the 'Assign' button.
-Click on the 'Done' button to confirm your changes and exit the permission-set display.

 #### Configure Duplicate Rules Leveraged by b2c-crm-sync
 b2c-crm-sync leverages match and duplicate rules to enforce the B2C Customer Data Strategy it employs.
 These rules are leveraged to alert administrators of potential duplicate B2C Commerce Customer Profiles -- and assist in resolving customer profiles using a sub-set of customer attributes.